dansanderson/picotool/README.md

 ## Known issues

 * picotool and Pico-8 count tokens in slightly different ways, resulting in different counts.
 More refinement is needed so that picotool matches Pico-8.
 As far as I can tell, with picotool making some concessions to match Pico-8 in known cases, Pico-8's counts are consistently higher.
 So I'm missing a few cases where Pico-8 over-counts (or picotool under-counts).
+In most cases, picotool's undercount is only by a few tokens, even for large carts.

 * Pico-8's special single-line short form of the Lua `if` statement has some undocumented behavior that is currently not supported by picotool.
 Of all of the carts analyzed so far, only one such behavior is used but not yet supported: if the statement after the condition is a `do ... end` block, then the block is allowed to use multiple lines. `if (cond) do ... end` can always be rewritten as `if cond then ... end`.